eliseshaffer/portfolio/src/uses.md

 - [Elgato Microphone Arm](https://www.amazon.com/gp/product/B09737ZXMK)
 - [Focusrite Scarlet Solo](https://www.amazon.com/gp/product/B01E6T56CM)

-> All my computers use the same set of hardware.
-I plug everything into a USB switch that then has two outputs.
-One goes the monitor and one goes to the gaming PC.
-Then the monitor connects to the Gaming PC via DisplayPort and to either laptop via USB-C.
->
-> This is a bit quirky because I have to change the output on the USB switch, the input on the monitor, and which laptop the USB-C is plugged into depending on what computer I want to use.
-But it's been the only real solution since I couldn't find a KVM that let me use VSync for games.
-{: type="note" aria-label="note" }

 ## Desktop Software
 - I use iTerm for my terminal
 - Neovim is my editor of choice.
 I've tried various editors including those with "Vim Modes," but I keep coming back to Neovim.
 You can see more of my config in my [dotfiles](https://github.com/eliseshaffer/dotfiles)